GbAlteri/Amazon-Reviews-Sentiment-Analysis/README.md

-# Project Title: Using Linear Regression to Predict Sentiment Score of Amazon Review Text
+# Using Linear Regression to Predict Sentiment Score of Amazon Review Text

 ## Fall 2023